-Nick Baker, broadband and TV expert at Uswitch.com, comments: “Price rises are an unwelcome annual tradition among most broadband providers.
+Commenting on Sky increasing their prices on Essential Broadband and Sky Entertainment, Nick Baker, broadband and TV expert at Uswitch.com, says: “Price rises are an unwelcome annual tradition among most broadband providers.
 While part of the rise is inevitably linked to inflation, providers can also use them to steer customers onto certain products.

 “There certainly appears to be an element of that going on here.
 By hiking prices on its basic Broadband Essentials package, but not its superfast offering, Sky appears to be coaxing customers into upgrading.